AloveIs/signing-device-service-go/README.md

 ## Running the Service

-The service can be run locally with:
+The service runs on port `8080` and can be lanched locally with:

 ```bash
 go run main.go